-The Department of Education has allowed students and or their parents to use their 2015 tax information to complete their 2017-2018 FAFSA.
+The Department of Education has allowed students and/or their parents’ to use their 2015 tax information to complete their 2017-2018 FAFSA.
 Please use this tax season when completing your 2017-2018 FAFSA.
 If you are completing the 2018-2019 FAFSA, then students should use their and/or their parents’ 2016 tax information.

 At WSSU, approximately 85% of our students receive some type of financial aid.
 And we understand that the Financial Aid Process can seem overwhelming - even to those of us who work with the process year-to-year.
 The more you know about the process, the more successful you will be in completing the process.

 You must file a FAFSA each academic year.
 All applications are processed centrally by a federal process.
-If the Federal Processor receives your FAFSA by early/mid October 2016 or by March 1st 2017your application becomes a "Priority Application" for WSSU financial aid during the Fall 2018 semester.
+If the Federal Processor receives your FAFSA by early/mid October 2017 or by March 1st 2018 your application becomes a "Priority Application" for WSSU financial aid during the Fall 2018 semester.
 Although there are no guarantees, a priority application means that you have a better chance of receiving certain funds that are awarded on a first-come, first-serve basis.

 - Your Social Security card.
 It is important that you enter your Social Security Number correctly.

 - Your driver's license

 - Your 2016 W-2 forms and other records of money earned

 - Your and if married, your spouse's 2016 Federal Income Tax Return.

 - It is important that you file your tax returns as early as possible.

 - Your Parents' 2016 Federal Income Tax Return, if you are a dependent student.